 3. Start a Website

-One of the beautiful things about starting a business online is that your start-up costs are next to nothing and you can be up and running in hours.
-All you really need to get started is approximately $10 to purchase a domain name and approximately $5 to $10 per month to purchase a hosting plan to store your website files.
-Since start-up capital is not a limitation when starting your own website the only real limit to your money-making potential is your imagination, creativity, and drive.
+Website start-up costs are next to nothing — and you can be up and running in hours.
+All you really need to get started is $10 to purchase a domain name and another $10 or so per month for a hosting plan.

 4. Do Odd Jobs